-The residual is usually used as a stopping criterion for the solution of linear systems by iterative methods, because a small residual implies a small backward error [6, Sec 4.2].
+Residual norm is usually used as a stopping criterion for the solution of linear systems by iterative methods, because a small residual norm implies a small backward error [12,Sec 4.2].
 However this need not be true for (1.1) since the unknown is a matrix.
 If it is the case then the computed solution would be an exact solution to a problem which is a much larger perturbation of the original problem than stipulated.
-This is indeed the case for the Sylvester and the Lyapunov equations, as shown by Higham in [7].
-Similar result for a two term generalized Sylvester equation was proved by Kågström in [8].
+This is indeed the case for the Sylvester and the Lyapunov equations, as shown by Higham in [13].
+Similar result for a two term generalized Sylvester equation was proved by Kågström in [14] by transforming it into a system of Sylvester equations.
 In this work we will prove a similar result for a generalized Sylvester equation with p terms.
-One unique feature of the backward error analysis of the generalized Sylvester equation is that, unlike Sylvester or

-Lyapunov equations, the perturbations appear non-linearly.
+One unique feature of the backward error analysis of the generalized Sylvester equation is that, unlike Sylvester or Lyapunov equations, the perturbations appear non-linearly.
 To address this issue we consider two alternative definitions of the backward error, and derive an upper bound on each of them.
 All the predictions made by the theory are verified using numerical experiments.
 We simplify the results for the special case of the stochastic Galerkin method, and demonstrate that the bound on the backward error can be derived with minimal computational overhead.
-Using numerical experiments we will compare the actual backward error and the relative residual and demonstrate that the former can be upto 2 order of magnitude higher.
-For a complete discussion on the perturbation theory of the generalized Sylvester equation we refer to [9, Ch 8], however they do not discuss the backward error analysis.
+Using numerical experiments we will compare the actual backward error and the relative residual and demonstrate that the former can be up to 3 order of magnitude higher.
+For a complete discussion on the perturbation theory of the generalized Sylvester equation we refer to [15,Ch.
+8], however the authors do not discuss the backward error analysis.

 The condition number of a function is its sensitivity to the change in its output with respect to the input.
 Therefore the condition number depends on the structure of the function under consideration.
 Since (1.1) can be represented as a standard linear system, condition number of a linear system is used for it as well.
 A major drawback of this approach is that it completely ignores the structure of the equation.
 In this work we derive the Frobenius norm condition number of the generalized Sylvester equation by considering its structure.
 Again for the special case of the matrices from stochastic Galerkin method we discuss an efficient way to estimate the condition number.
+In the context of the stochastic Galerkin method, an upper bound on the condition number of the preconditioned matrix are derived in [16], [2] and [17].
+These bounds are derived in terms of the parameters of discretization space.
+In this work we emphasize the computational estimation of the condition number of the final matrix, and furthermore it is not restricted to the generalized Sylvester equation arising from stochastic Galerkin method.

 Only recently the p term generalized Sylvester equation is being considered by the numerical linear algebra community, and work in this regard is very sparse.
-Fundamental results such as the existence and uniqueness of the solution of a generalized Sylvester equation for a general A_i and B_i are not available.
-However for the specific case of the stochastic Galerkin application this result is available [2, Sec 2], and therefore in the perturbation analysis we will assume that (1.2) is nonsingular.
+Fundamental results such as the existence and uniqueness of the solution of a generalized Sylvester equation for a general $A_i$ and $B_i$ are not available.
+However for the specific case of the stochastic Galerkin application this result is available [2, Sec 2], and therefore in the analysis we will assume that (1.2) is nonsingular.
 A discussion regarding the general case is beyond the scope of this work.